-The reasons for Geers's mid-career shift - just don't call it a mid-life crisis, or liken it to TS Eliot's discovery of Catholicism after wandering the wasteland- are cumulative.
-Partly it has to do with the current austerity, which the art world has marked by a series of record-breaking art sales.
-Go figure. the art world has marked by a series of record-breaking art sales.
+The reasons for Geers's mid-caeer shift - just don't call it a mid-life crisis, or liken it to TS Ellor's discovery of Catholicism after wandering the wasteland-are cumulative.
+Fartly it has to do with the current austerity, which he art world has marked by a series of record-breaking art sales.
 Go figure.

 This is exactly what Geers has been doing.
-"In recent years, I have come to completely need to reconfigure the idea of art," he explained at the opening of his exhibition, AntiMystikAftivist, at the Goodman Gallery in Cape Town in December.
-"I'm not the kind of person who is going to become cynical or ironic and make fun of a system like that because I believe in art," he is going to become cynical or ironic and make fun of a system like that because I believe in art," he added.
+"In recent years, I have come to completely need to reconfigure the idea of art," he explained at the opening of his exhibition, AntiMystikAffivist, at the Goodman Gallery in Cape Town in December.

+Gallery in Cape Town in December.
+"I'm not the kind of person who is going to become cynical or ironic and make fun of a system like that because I believe in art," he added.
+With disarming sincerity, he added, "Art has the ability to change the world, one perception at a time."

-With disarming sincerity, he added, with disarming sincerity he added, "Art has the ability to change the world, one perception at a time."
-Some art, lef's agree, and very infrequently watercolour painting, Geers's Goodman show last year included 14 watercolour paintings, each featuring a stencilled statement - "Joking," "thinking", "spanking" and so on - floating in a sea of blue, green or red.
+added, "Art has the ability to change the world, one perception at a time".

+Some art, let's agree, and very infrequently watercolour painting.
+Geers's Goodman show last year included 24 watercolour paintings, each featuring a stencilled statement - "Joking", "thinking", "spanking" and so on - floading in a sea of blue, green or red.
 Last year he showed larger canvas works in London and Paris.
-"It is not a pastiche or parody," said Geers about his paintings.
-"There is no irony, it is not at about art, or art about the market."
-His decision to paint, he explained, had been partly informed by post-agogo culture.
+"It is not a pastiche or parody," said Geers about his paintings, "There is no inony, it is not at about art, or art about the market."
+His decision to paint, he explained, had been partly informed by post-ago-culture.
 "We live in an age of acceleration.
-Sampling, cutup and mechanical aeroduction have become the Sampling, cutup and mechanical reproduction have become the norm.
+Sampling, cutup and mechanical

+Sampling, cutup and mechanical reproduction have become the norm.
 From 1987 until today, photography has moved into a major art form and sells for buge amounts